- Page Count: 693

 – MANON.
 Manon and her Thirteen.
 Manon and Abraxos.
 Manon and hope.

-– One of the more central characters says he’s bisexual and it’s treated as nbd
+– one of the more central characters is bisexual

 – Aelin calling Rolfe “his Pirateness” and wanting Rowan to call her “milady”